If you're new to Figured, or you're just needing a refresher, this guide's for you.

 With the farm setup and the team on board, the final step is to ensure the billing has been activated for the farm which will allow for continuous access to the farm and its data.

-If you are a farmer, or you are personally taking on the billing, you will first need to update your personal billing details which is available under Profile (top right) > Billing & Subscriptions.
+If you are a farmer, or you are personally taking on the billing, you will first need to update your personal billing details which is available under Profile (bottom left) > Billing & Subscriptions.

 Using the steps provided, you'll need to enter your billing address as well as choose whether you wish to setup payment by bank account (direct debit) or credit / debit card (direct credit).